gsandf/create-gsandf-project/examples/wordpress-next/README.md

 For more of a deep dive, see the docs for the projects this one depends on:

+- [@gsandf/ui] - common components, hooks, theming, and other helpers
 - [Next.js] - handles server-side rendering and routing
 - [WPGraphQL] - GraphQL API for WordPress